Hover For Menu

 • Dance history.

-The Muse Of Music addresses all aspects of dance that are within the scope of music.
-Of course, The Muse's emphasis will be on the aesthetic aspects of music and dance.
-When other muses are involved—The Muse Of Fine Arts for lighting or set design, The Muse Of Film for movies that include or are about dancing, etc.—the responsibility for the exploration will be shared as appropriate.
+The Muse Of Music is particularly interested in aesthetic combinations of music and dance together and on the synergies that devolve from their interaction.
+If and when other muses are involved—The Muse Of Fine Arts for lighting or set design, for example, or The Muse Of Film for movies that include dancing or are about dancing—The Muse Of Music shares the responsibility for the exploration of the field of dance with these other muses, as appropriate.

 availability